Instance-Dependent Near-Optimal Policy Identification in Linear MDPs via Online Experiment Design: Online Experiment Design in Linear MDPs

 Now, if we run a low-regret algorithm on the (deterministic) reward $\nur_h^t(s,a) = (\bphi(s,a)^\top \bLambda_t^{-1} \bphitil_t)^2$ for a sufficiently large number of episodes $K$, we will be guaranteed to collect reward at a rate close to that of the optimal policy, which implies we will collect some data $\{ \bphi_{h,\tau} \}_{\tau = 1}^K$ such that \iftoggle{arxiv}{

 }{

 } However, this implies the covariates we have collected, $ \bGamhat_K$, approximately minimize \eqref{eq:fw_update}.
-In other words, running a low-regret algorithm on $\nur_h^t$ allows us to obtain covariates which are approximately the solution to the minimization in the Frank-Wolfe update---without knowledge of $\bOmega_h$, we can solve the Frank-Wolfe update by running a low-regret algorithm, and therefore solve \eqref{eq:exp_design2}.
+In other words, running a low-regret algorithm on $\nur_h^t$ allows us to obtain covariates which approximate the Frank-Wolfe update---without knowledge of $\bOmega_h$, we can solve the Frank-Wolfe update by running a low-regret algorithm, and therefore solve \eqref{eq:exp_design2}.
 This motivates \Cref{alg:online_fw_body}.

 \begin{thm}[informal] Consider running \Cref{alg:online_fw_body} with some $\bLambda_0 \succ 0$.
 Then with properly chosen settings of $K_0$ and $T$, we can guarantee that, with probability at least $1-\delta$, we will run for at most